paradigmxyz/sinker/README.md

 Sinker is middleware that synchronizes relational data from a Postgres database to Elasticsearch.
 It is simple to operate, requires minimal RAM, and handles arbitrarily complex schemas.
+Sinker is built by [Paradigm](https://www.paradigm.xyz/), and is licensed under the Apache and MIT licenses.

 ### For Example